 3. Standardized methods to measure the results of transportation investments will continue to evolve.
-Measures used by the CMMPO are related to all 10 federal transportation planning emphasis areas including congestion, pavement, safety, as well as modal shift to public transit, bicycling, walking, stormwater management & resiliency and travel & tourism. - As determined necessary, CMMPO staff will continue to work with MassDOT OTP and MARPA to address and resolve TIP-related challenges.
+Measures used by the CMMPO are related to federal transportation planning emphasis areas that include congestion, pavement, safety, as well as modal shift to public transit, bicycling, walking, stormwater management & resiliency and travel & tourism.
+Further, staff intends to incorporate the recently revised planning emphasis areas included in the BIL. - As determined necessary, CMMPO staff will continue to work with MassDOT OTP and MARPA to address and resolve TIP-related challenges.

-The 2023-2027 TIP will also include sections on:
+The 2024-2028 TIP will also include sections on:

-- TIP document narrative: Including mention of the national Planning Factors and the state's GHG regulation.
-Also, a section discussing the current PBPP measures and targets for PM 1-3 while also including the PM scoring for current and potential projects.
-Additionally, a summary of regional target project relationships to regional planning efforts & PM. - Proactive public outreach: Including regionally-customized TIP development schedule and all correspondence from the host communities, state & federal planning partners. - Amendment/Adjustment procedures: As reflected in the CMMPO's Endorsed POP. - Federal Requirements Section: Including project listings for both highway and transit and the demonstration of financial constraint through a concise Financial Plan. - Technical Appendices that document the TIP's Public Outreach, Environmental Consultation, EJ, Title VI and LEP aspects.
+TIP document narrative: Including mention of the national Planning Factors and the state's GHG regulation.
+Also, a section discussing the current PBPP measures and targets for PM 1 - 3 that includes the PM scoring for both currently programmed and potential projects.
+Additionally, a summary of the relationship of regional target projects to regional planning efforts & PM is included.

+- Proactive public outreach: Including regionally-customized TIP development schedule and all correspondence from the host communities, state & federal planning partners. - Amendment/Adjustment procedures: As reflected in the CMMPO's Endorsed PPP. - Federal Requirements Section: Including project listings for both highway and transit and the demonstration of financial constraint through a concise Financial Plan. - Technical Appendices that document the TIP's Public Outreach, Environmental Consultation, EJ, Title VI and LEP aspects.

-- 1. Preparation and hosting annual CMMPO Environmental Consultation for development of the TIP -3^{rd} Quarter, FFY 2022 - 2.
-TIP Program Implementation Status Overview, 2nd & 3rd Quarter, FFY 2022 - 3.
-Draft highway & transit 2023-2027 TIP project listings 2nd & 3rd Quarter, FFY 2022 - 4.
-Endorsed highway & transit 2023-2027 TIP project listings 3rd Quarter, FFY 2022 - Endorsement of the 2023-2027 TIP is anticipated to take place at a meeting of the CMMPO to be held in May 2022. - 5.
-Amendments/Adjustments to 2022-2026 TIP As necessary - Established TIP milestone criteria to ensure continued progress of programmed TIP projects - 2nd Quarter, FFY 2022 - 7.
-"TIP Development Meetings", guidance and reference materials customized for project host communities As necessary
+- 1. Draft highway & transit 2024-2028 TIP project listings 2nd & 3rd Quarter, FFY 2023 - 2.
+Preparation and hosting annual CMMPO Environmental Consultation for development of the TIP 3^{rd} Quarter, FFY 2023 - 3.
+Endorsed highway & transit 2024-2028 TIP project listings and associated documentation 3^{rd} Quarter, FFY 2023 - Endorsement of the 2024-2028 TIP is anticipated to take place at a meeting of the CMMPO to be held in May 2023. - 4.
+Amendments/Adjustments to 2023-2027 TIP As necessary - 5.
+Meet with project proponents to discuss status of their projects As necessary - 6.
+"TIP Development Meetings", guidance and reference materials customized for project hos communities As necessary